Byrjal/Headset-Detection/README.md

 from sklearn.pipeline import make_pipeline
 from sklearn.metrics import ConfusionMatrixDisplay
 ```

+In this project, scikit-learn or sklearn is used for:
+-

 <!--
 ## Contributions & Help
 This project has been conducted by Stine Byrjalsen in collaboration with RTX A/S.